-21. MALICIOUS ALLEGATIONS AGAINST STAFF
+22. MALICIOUS ALLEGATIONS AGAINST STAFF

 - a.
 We will assume that a member of staff has behaved reasonably unless it can be shown to the satisfaction of the Headteacher that this is not the case. - b.
 We may exclude a pupil who has made a false allegation against a member of staff. - c.
-We will not automatically suspend a member of staff against whom an allegation, including one of using unreasonable force, has been made, but will take advice from the Local Authority Designated Officer. - d.
+We will not automatically suspend a member of staff against whom an allegation, including one of using unreasonable force, has been made, but will take advice from the Local Authority Designated Officer.

+d.
 We will ensure that members of staff against whom such an allegation has been made are supported sensitively in school.
 We expect colleagues' union representatives to become involved in such cases and we will work in partnership with them.

-22. ALLOCATING SCHOOL RESOURCES
+23. ALLOCATING SCHOOL RESOURCES

 - a.
 We undertake an annual review of the resources needed to ensure the success of this policy, including reviews of:

-- i. staffing
+- i.
+Staffing

-- ii. training and development
+- ii.
+Training and development

-- iii. time provision
+- iii.
+Time provision

-- iv. workload
+- iv.
+Workload

-- v. health and safety record keeping:

-- vi. provision of administrative and record keeping systems and monitoring arrangements (including use of ICT)
+- v.
+Health and safety record keeping Provision of administrative and record keeping systems and monitoring arrangements (including use of ICT)

-- vii. curriculum review and alternative provision:

-- viii. alternative education provisions for pupils, including the use of off-site provisions (where available);
+- vi.
+Curriculum review and alternative provision Alternative education provisions for pupils, including the use of off-site provisions (where available)

-- ix. use of curriculum flexibility;
+- vii.
+Use of curriculum flexibility

-- x. on-site facilities where possible and appropriate (e.g. time out, access to learning support, counselling or mentoring);
+- viii.
+On-site facilities where possible and appropriate (e.g. time out, access to learning support, counselling or mentoring)

-- xi. flexibly-timetabled schooling.
+- ix.
+Flexibly-timetabled schooling

-23. POLICY MONITORING AND LINKS TO OTHER DOCUMENTS
+24. POLICY MONITORING AND LINKS TO OTHER DOCUMENTS

 - a.
-Trustees will monitor this policy regularly and it will be reviewed every 3 years.
+Trustees will monitor this policy regularly and it will be reviewed every year.
 Measurable outcomes and exclusions will be reported to Trustees.

 - b.
 This policy should be read in conjunction with the following policies/documents

-- Exclusions Policy
+- i.
+Exclusions Policy

-- o Anti-bullying policy
+- ii.
+Anti-bullying policy

-- o Attendance Policy
+- iii.
+Attendance Policy

-- Homework policy
+- iv.
+Homework policy

-- o Rewards and Sanctions
+- v.
+Rewards and Sanctions

-- Safeguarding policy
+- vi.
+Safeguarding policy

-- Screening, Searching and Handling
+- vii.
+Screening, Searching and Confiscation

-- o SEN Policy
+- viii.
+SEND Policy

-- Teaching and Learning policy
+- ix.
+Teaching and Learning policy